Kalown/miner/README.md

 # miner
-Miner is a simple but powerful web scraping tool which can scrap the HELL out of a website.
+Miner is a simple web scraping tool which can scrap Emails out of a website.

 **#Requirements:**